 Back in the 17th century, Grand Tourists would travel from Venice to Florence by horse and carriage.
 Nowadays, high-speed trains make the 160-mile journey in just over two hours.
 Tuscany’s capital was also Italy’s Renaissance capital, and is home to a wealth of Renaissance art and architecture.

 Make the duomo (cathedral) your first stop.
 Although the cathedral itself dates from the medieval period, its famous terracotta-hued dome was the first dome built during the Renaissance – its creation kicked off Italy’s architectural Renaissance.

 Art lovers should make a beeline for the Uffizi Gallery (book in advance to skip the ticket queues), which holds the best collection of Italian paintings in the world.
 The Accademia is also a must-see – it houses Michelangelo’s David, probably the most famous statue in Florence.

 Other sights to see include the Palazzo Vecchio (once home to the powerful Medici family), the churches of Santa Croce, Santa Maria and San Miniato, and the Museum of Bargello, where you’ll find a fantastic sculpture collection.

 “The Salone dei Cinquecento on the first floor of the Palazzo Vecchio is just beautiful, with an elaborate panelled ceiling and huge frescoes.”
-Silvia Gualengi, Florence Concierge
+Silvia Gualengi, Citalia Florence Expert